 Psychotherapy is generally long term (a minimum of one year) and is offered as part of a package of support – see Our Model for more details.

-These are carried out to insure that a person with learning disabilities is willing and able to make use of a long term course of psychotherapy.
-This usually consists of one to six fifty minute sessions (depending on the need of the clients and complexity of the issues).
+Undertaken to ensure a client is willing and able to make use of a prolonged course of psychotherapy.
+Usually up to six 50-minute sessions depending on clients’ needs and complexity of the issues.

-Consist of 12 one to one sessions with the client and meetings with key individuals to explore concerns regarding sexually harmful behaviour and/or allegations of sexual offending.
-The multi-disciplinary team also uses psychological assessment tools and carry out an in-depth examination of the client's family history, early development and learning disability.
-The cost includes a pre and post assessment inter-agency meeting together with a final report highlighting the level of risk, risk management solutions and the presence of any psychopathology.
+We adopt psychological assessment tools and conduct an in-depth examination of the client's family history, early development and learning disability.
+A pre and post assessment interagency meeting is provided along with a final report highlighting the level of risk, risk management solutions and the presence of any psychopathology.
 The report will also address areas such as levels of supervision, treatment and residential options.

-We offer specialist parenting assessments for parents with learning disabilities where there may be child protection concerns.
-The assessment focuses on the parent's capacity to provide adequate parenting and any support that might enable them to continue to care for their children.
+We offer specialist assessments for parents with learning disabilities where there may be child protection concerns.
+The assessment focuses on the parents’ capacity to provide adequate parenting and any support that might enable them to continue to care for their children.